modalsoul0226/CheatBook/网络/uoft/open2.md

 ---
 **What can we learn from title sequences?**
-- "The **title sequences** of programmes are sequences of signs that signify the boundaries between one part of the **flow** of tv and those parts of the flow that precede and follow them.
+- "The **title sequences** of programmes are **sequences of signs** that signify the boundaries between one part of the **flow** of tv and those parts of the flow that precede and follow them.
 In this respect. title sequences offer cues to viewers that enable them to identify the genre of a programme.
-There are many different kinds of **sign** that a title sequence might contain, that will enable a view to identify the pleasures offered by a programme, and many of these pleasures are connected to genre.
+There are many different kinds of **sign** that a title sequence might contain, that will enable a viewer to identify the pleasures offered by a programme, and many of these pleasures are connected to genre.
 For example, the title sequences of news programme often contain:
   - dramatic orchestral music
   - images signifying the global coverage of news event
   - the immediacy of news signified by a time of day or a clock